mell62/cv-application/README.md

 ## :tada: Achievements

-- **React** framework's powerful utility is harnessed to build the entire application through a component-based structure, while enjoying the power of UI flexibility alongside logic
+- **React** library's powerful utility is harnessed to build the entire application through a component-based structure, while enjoying the power of UI flexibility alongside logic
 - **Vite** is utilized for configuring React template for the project, while also lending its build tools for module bundling and minification for production
 - **Responsive design** and **user accessibility** have been prioritized in the implementation while ensuring a clean and seamless user interface